enoch26/Gorkha/README.md

 ## 🗺️ Raster Processing Note

-- To fill the gaps caused by buffering between the study area and `Nep_geo.shp`, use the script `nepal_geo_rast_fill.R`.
+- To fill the gaps caused by buffering between the study area and `nep_geo.shp`, use the script `nepal_geo_rast_fill.R`.
 This applies nearest-neighbor interpolation to ensure full coverage in the Gorkha district, making the raster suitable for subsequent spatial analysis.

 ---